SpooX581/remapp.ing/README.md

 # remapp.ing

-remapp.ing is the **first and only open-source remapper for platform fighting digital controllers**, designed to be the **universal remapping solution** for all HayBox-based controllers.
-Whether you're remapping built-in game modes, or tweaking SOCD, remapp.ing provides a powerful yet intuitive interface for complete controller customization.
+remapp.ing is an **open-source remapper** designed for **leverless Haybox controllers** (for platform and traditional fighting games).
+It uses **the Haybox protocol** in conjunction with **Haybox's configuration branch** (soon to be merged to main under **3.0.0**) to generate configuration files that can manipulate the bindings of mapped buttons in the firmware, allowing for users to remap their controllers without editing the original firmware files, all in a beautiful, simple UI.

 ---